I'm Nikolaos Tzimos

 About Me

-I am excited about streaming distributed systems and machine learning algorithms.
-The last two years, I am actively working on Database Management Systems(DBMS), Distributed Streaming Engines, Distributed Machine Learning , and Analytics over Big Data.
-The whole idea boils down to the attempt of integrating machine learning algorithms into distributed streaming systems targeting to obtain the online/real-time version of machine learning algorithms, while providing high-performance and scalable systems capable of handling high-speed and distributed data streams.
-My latest work relied on Bayesian Networks and a special case of this the well-known Naive Bayes Classifier.
+Regarding the machine learning algorithms, the whole idea boils down to the attempt of integrating machine learning algorithms into distributed streaming systems targeting to obtain the online/real-time version of machine learning algorithms, while providing high-performance and scalable systems capable of handling high-speed and distributed data streams.
+My latest work relied on Bayesian Networks and a special case of this, the well-known Naive Bayes Classifier.
 In particular, we focus on learning parameters of Bayesian Networks using the least communication cost under the umbrella of continuous distributed model.
 We proposed an alternative approach using the Functional Geometric Monitoring(FGM) method to have the online maintenance of networks(parameters) in distributed streaming systems.

 Contact Details